Matthew Bryden

 Matthew Bryden is a Canadian political analyst active in the Horn of Africa.
 He worked for several aid and political organizations in Somalia after spending some time in the region during his leave from the Canadian military in 1987.
 He served as the Coordinator for the Monitoring Group Eritrea (EMG) from 2008-2012.
-He is now a Director at Sahan Research, a think tank based in Nairobi.
+He is now a strategic security consultant at Sahan Research, a think tank based in Nairobi.

 Early life

 Matthew Bryden was born in the UK and grew up in Canada.
 He attended Upper Canada College in Toronto, where he graduated in 1985.
 Bryden joined the Canadian Forces Reserve and became interested in African aid programs after visiting the region during a military leave in 1987.